 Tony began his career as a public school teacher in New York City with Teach for America.
 He received the award of “Most Outstanding Teacher” in 2008 from the New York City Council and also received the “Teacher of the Year” award from the local Lions Club.
 His next role was as an instructional and leadership development coach, where he worked with teachers and school leaders across the highest-need public schools in the New York City Department of Education.
 As a result of his work, he was appointed to serve on the New York State Board of Education Professional Teacher Standards and Practices Board, where he advised state leaders on education policy impacting teacher support and development.
 Since then, he has worked in the non-profit and education sectors, striving to improve the quality of education of thousands of children across the United States.

-Tony is currently the Director of Policy and Advocacy for a national education non-profit and is also proud to serve as a founding board member for the New Leaders Council-Omaha.
+Tony was elected to serve in the Nebraska Legislature in 2016 and began his first term on January 4, 2017.
+He is also the Director of Marketing and Communications for a local nonprofit in Omaha and is also proud to serve as a founding board member for New Leaders Council-Omaha.
 A first generation college student, Tony earned his Bachelors of Arts degree at University of Rochester and a Master's in Education at Pace University.
 He and his wife, Lauren Micek Vargas, live in the Little Italy neighborhood of South Omaha and are proud Catholic parishioners of St. Frances Cabrini Church.

 Are you supporting Tony for legislature in the election on Tuesday, November 8?
 Add your name to his growing list of supporters by filling out the form below!Endorse

 Latinos have always been proud, educated and deserving people and now many are showing up and showing out, winning coveted positions throughout the U.S. Senate, the U.S. House of Representatives, and State Legislatures.
 Here are 8 Latinos that won positions in the United States government.